bgdatascience/Data-Science/Classifications/Titanic Survivors/README.md

 The environment used for this example is <b>Jupyter Notebook</b>

-The packages used in this example are: <b>pandas, pandas_profiling, numpy, scipy, fancyimpute, sklearn, statsmodels, xgboost and matplotlib</b>
+The packages used in this example are: <b>pandas, pandas_profiling, numpy, scipy, fancyimpute, sklearn, statsmodels, xgboost</b> and <b>matplotlib</b>

 The submitted result from this example classified 78% of the survivors in the test dataset correctly.